 The 20-acre Tregaron Estate (originally known as “The Causeway”) represents the most important surviving landscape collaboration by noted architect, Charles Adams Platt, and renowned landscape architect, Ellen Biddle Shipman.
 At the height of her career, Shipman was known as the “dean of women landscape architects” in America.
 Tregaron is the only country estate designed by Platt in Washington, and one of only a handful of his surviving estates nationwide.
 Shipman’s garden at Tregaron was by far the largest of her woodland landscapes, and is one of only two known examples of this type of “wild garden” design in the country.
 In 1979, the entire estate, including the landscape, was designated a Landmark of the District of Columbia.
 Tregaron was listed on the National Register of Historic Places in 1989 and is a contributing feature of the Cleveland Park Historic District (1986).

-Come visit Tregaron—it is a magical place.
+We hope you will come visit Tregaron—it is a magical place.